ntcd-lol/HumanTalk/README.md

 ## 🏆 Key Findings

-· DeepSeek-V3.1 (4/3) — Achieved a PERFECT result, exceeding expectations with its depth of empathy · Qwen3-Max (3/3) — Perfect balance between logic and support
+- DeepSeek-V3.1 (4/3) — Achieved a PERFECT result, exceeding expectations with its depth of empathy
+- Qwen3-Max (3/3) — Perfect balance between logic and support
-· Grok-4 (-1/3) — Worst result - Template filter without support
+- Grok-4 (-1/3) — Worst result - Template filter without support

 ## 📋 Methodology

-· Test Prompt: Simulates a message from a person experiencing an existential crisis · Criteria: Adequacy, empathy, lack of templated responses, usefulness of advice · Scale: 0-3 points + bonus/penalty points
+- Test Prompt: Simulates a message from a person experiencing an existential crisis
+- Criteria: Adequacy, empathy, lack of templated responses, usefulness of advice
+- Scale: 0-3 points + bonus/penalty points

 ## 💡 Main Takeaway

-Model power ≠ dialogue quality.
-Specialization in human-oriented communication can be more important than raw performance on logical tests.
+**Model power ≠ dialogue quality.** Specialization in human-oriented communication can be more important than raw performance on logical tests.

 ---